San Sebastian Tourism

 The best tours and activities in the city, guided by experts to give you a local insight to the best of San Sebastian

-Save 7%Biarritz and French Basque coast tour from San Sebastian
+Biarritz and French Basque Small Group Tour from San Sebastian

 are there city tours?
 What is the cost and duration?
 How many days does one spend in San Sebastian?Answer Report Abuse

 Ideally, 2 days are enough to explore San Sebastian.
 You can check out this extensive list of tours and activities in San Sebastian that will help you make the most of your time in the city.Report Abuse

 Do most hotels have heating in bedrooms for the winter months?Answer Report Abuse

 Yes, most of the mid-range and luxury hotels have a heating system.
 You can check hotels in San Sebastian, use different filters to optimize the search result, and choose the best one that suits your budget and preferences.Report Abuse